As seen in:

 But it’s too self-centered, much too complicated, and filled with unnecessary business jargon and meaningless buzzwords.

-It’s 2019, for goodness sake.
+It’s not 2010 anymore, for goodness sake.
 Everyone’s had enough of startup dudes’ talk.
 Do your best to avoid coming across as one of them!

 Also, if your elevator pitch doesn’t immediately bring the desired outcome, don’t worry.

 Research has proven that there’s almost no correlation between the presence of an elevator pitch and the final decision of potential stakeholders.